SeckMohameth/Vers-2016-2019/README.md

 # Vers-2016-2019
 [Link to Full Source Code](https://drive.google.com/drive/folders/1RRCxHqmEPtgGjKrN9bDYeedPZrXQj48f?usp=sharing)

+Throughout this README I added links below to documents and blog posts going more in depth about the app.

 ## Overview
 This is the source code for the very first concept of the Vers video sharing app (Not all the code is here, just what I can get on Github 😅 files were big and too many).
 Started in December 2016 to January 2019.
 Currently working on a newer version of the app in a private repo.